jtmcn/datawagon-loader/readme.md

 3. Check for duplicate files
 4. Prevent files from being imported more than once
 5. Provide user feedback on the status of the import process
+6. Use proper data types for each column (ie, don't use floats for revenue tracking in fractions of a cent)

 ##### Setup